ganeshsetty/CarND-Path-Planning-Project/README.md

 i) **Behavior planner :** - Provides guidance to trajectory planner about what sorts of maneuvers they should plan trajectories for. (like keep lane, lane change left, lane change right)

+* *Cost functions*: Designed cost functions for keep lane, change lane and decision on ego vehicle behaviour is based on lower cost.
+ FSM of 3 states are used: "KL" , "LCL" and "LCR".

+       - KL cost function: Speed cost and desire cost are the values calculated on the basis of:

 ii) **Trajectory planner :** - Generates drivable trajectories with ensuring max acceleration in m/s^2 and Jerk in m/s^3 are not exceeded, smooth changing of lanes to pass over the slower moving front vehicle in order to maintain less or equal to speed limit (49.5 mph).